-Parishioner Joseph Gulliford is in his sixth year at St John’s Seminary, Wonersh, which sadly is closing at the end of this academic year.
+Parishioner Joseph Gulliford is in his fifth year at St John’s Seminary, Wonersh, which sadly is closing at the end of this academic year.

 “Now I find fulfilment pouring my life out completely” is the last line to a song I wrote recently on the theme of Vocation.